vasi/bootstrappable-distros/LFS.md

 What you get: A very basic command-line system

-Can install further software from source: Only manually, for example with [Beyond LFS](https://www.linuxfromscratch.org/blfs/)
+Can install further software from source: Only manually, for example with [Beyond LFS](https://www.linuxfromscratch.org/blfs/).
+Only a small selection of packages.

 ## Manual testing